henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/README.md

-# CoAP operations for YANG push via the Concise Management Interface
+# YANG Push Operations for the CoAP Management Interface

 This is the working area for the individual Internet-Draft, "CoAP operations for YANG push via the Concise Management Interface".